Aghassi/aghassi.github.io/_posts/2015-09-18-many-emails-to-one.md

 2. Click on the `Forwarding and POP/IMAP` tab
 3. In the `Forwarding` area, click `add a forwarding address`.
 Click through the steps and set it to your liking

-## Sorting your new found unified email
+## Sorting your newfound unified email
 Google is super cool.
 It has Gmail extensions you can install as part of their "Labs" feature in Gmail.
 What we are going to do is make it *seem* like you have more then one inbox, even though you don't. **PLEASE NOTE**: This only works with normal Gmail, and not `inbox.gmail.com`.

 1. Like above, go to your settings on your primary account (the one that is now receiving all your forwarded email).